Donating

 - Staying vigiliant during swim time.

-- Maintaining the pool facillity, all swim aids, and the pool deck.Area Coordinators (Fishing, Woodworking, Drama, Music): FILLED for 2025
+- Maintaining the pool facillity, all swim aids, and the pool deck.Area Coordinators (Fishing, Woodworking, Drama, Music):

+These positions are open for Week #2 only.
 Coordinators of our various activity areas should be highly skilled professionals in their area of expertise.
 They should be capable of teaching or performing their craft along side a group of assistants.

 Send a Child to Camp